Visit Cangas de Onis

 The main sight at Cangas de Onis is its 'Roman' bridge which has the Picos de Europa as a splendid backdrop.
 It appears in much of the promotional litterature of the area and whilst it is very attractive it has been rebuilt on numerous occasions.

 There is also a 15th century chapel, the Capilla de Santa Cruz which is built on a Celtic Bronze Age dolmen.
+The town hall, the Renaissance-style Cortes palace and the 16th century Chapel of San Antonio are the other main sites in Cangas de Onis.

 These aside the town makes a pleasant base and has some reasonably priced hotels and restaurants.
 The main square is a good place to sit and enjoy a drink or a meal and it has a pleasant atmosphere.